Atrioventricular Nodal Reentry Tachycardia (AVNRT) Medication

 Esmolol (Brevibloc)

-Excellent for use in patients at risk for experiencing complications from beta-blockade (particularly those with reactive airway disease, mild-to-moderate LV dysfunction, and/or peripheral vascular disease).
-Short half-life of 8 min allows for titration to desired effect and quick discontinuation if needed.
+Atenolol selectively blocks beta-1 receptors, with little or no effect on beta-2 types.
+Atenolol is excellent for use in patients at risk for experiencing complications from beta-blockade, particularly those with reactive airway disease, mild-to-moderate LV dysfunction, and/or peripheral vascular disease.